spxbhuhb/zakadabar-stack/doc/guides/libraries/accounts/Use.md

 }

 authorize(true) // throws Unauthorized when the parameter is false, use this to enable public access

+//authorize by permission
+authorizeByPermission(executor, "permission-name") //throws Unauthorized when doesn't have the permission

+authorizeByPermission(executor, 1L) //throws Unauthorized when doesn't have the permission with the given permission id

 ```

 ## Get Account in Custom Backends